mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 * **Result**: Published three blog posts and zero books
 * **Grade**: D

 Writing is one of the things I enjoy most, so I'm disappointed I had so little time for it.
-Looking back, I still wouldn't have changed how I allocated my time.
+Looking back, I still feel like it was the right decision to deprioritize my writing so that I had more time to smooth out TinyPilot.

 ### Automate TinyPilot management